Student Document Scanner

 Scan Textbook Pages for Study

 Need a specific diagram or passage from a textbook?
-Scan the relevant pages for quick reference.
+Use book mode to scan the relevant pages for quick reference.
 Create a personal library of key pages without carrying heavy books.
 Add highlights and annotations to scanned pages for active studying.

 Scan Class Handouts and Syllabi